 Balloon mortgage terms and qualifications include:

 - Term: Average loan term is five to seven years with a few lenders offering up to 15-year terms

 - Credit score: 620-plus (check your score free here)

 - Down payment: Typically, 10 percent or less of the purchase price

 - Exit strategy: The lender wants to know how you’re going to pay off the balloon when it becomes due; this is typically done by refinancing or selling the property or paying it off with an expected lump sum of money

-- Bank statements: The lender will generally ask for 3 or more months of bank statements to see cash reserves, but there isn’t an exact amount that they require
+- Bank statements: The lender will generally ask for three or more months of bank statements to see cash reserves, but there isn’t an exact amount that they require

 Balloon Mortgage Example

-Let’s take a look at an example of a balloon mortgage.
-Let’s assume we have a property that is valued at $500,000, an interest rate of 4.5 percent and a term of 7 years.
-The loan will be amortized over 30 years instead of the 7-year term, making the monthly payments more affordable.
+Let’s look at an example of a balloon mortgage.
+Let’s assume we have a property that is valued at $500,000, an interest rate of 4.5 percent and a term of seven years.
+The loan will be amortized over 30 years instead of the seven-year term, making the monthly payments more affordable.